UWE-Ruby/week-01/README.md

 ## The Kingdom of Github

-Github is a easy, and free (as long as what you are doing is public) way to share code and collaborate with others.
+Github is an easy, and free (as long as what you are doing is public) way to share code and collaborate with others.
 It's like the Facebook of software development.

 Accounts are free for all the work that we are doing and your account will likely be free for as long as what you are doing does not need to be private.

-    An exercise near the end encourages you to return to learn more about Github.
+    An 'Exploration' exercise below encourages you to return to learn more about Github.

 1. Create a [Github](https://github.com/signup/free) account